AStroCvijo/Indexer_2/README.md

 `-query or -q`
 This will indicate that you want to query the folder after indexing

+`-case or -c`
+This will indicate that you want the search to be case-sensitive (if you choose case-sensitive search re-index will be forced)

 ### Example usage
 `C:........MainKT -p .\\Data -f -q`
 This will index `.\\Data folder` and start the query process until you choose to stop it